Best Online Master’s in Management Information Systems Programs

 Liberty University, located in Lynchburg, VA, is both the largest evangelical Christian university in the world and the largest private, nonprofit university, with an enrollment of 15,000 on–campus students and nearly 100,000 online students.
 One of the school’s many online programs is the master of science degree in information systems, a 36 credit program in which students also choose a “cognate,” or concentration: either information assurance or technology management.
 In addition to core courses, students complete four courses in their chosen cognate, including studies in IT project management for technology management students and coursework in telecommunications and network security for information assurance students.

-Liberty’s program delivers coursework asynchronously — with students, who are often working IT professionals, completing their assignments at their convenience – and does not include any in-person requirements.
-The program is also exceptionally transfer-friendly, as students who have already begun a degree elsewhere may transfer up to 50% of the required credits for the program.
+Liberty’s program delivers coursework asynchronously — with students, who are often working IT professionals, completing their assignments at their convenience – and does not include any in–person requirements.
+The program is also exceptionally transfer–friendly, as students who have already begun a degree elsewhere may transfer up to 50 of the required credits for the program.
 Liberty University is nationally accredited by the Southern Association of Colleges and Schools Commission on Colleges.
-All online students at Liberty pay the same tuition rate, regardless of whether or not they reside in Virginia.
+All online students at Liberty pay the same tuition rate, regardless of whether they reside in Virginia.
 Additionally, Liberty’s online programs do not have any minimum GPA or standardized test requirements for admission.

 Embry–Riddle Aeronautical University is most famous for its aviation and aerospace programs.
 However, the ERAU system — which operates physical campuses in Daytona Beach, FL and Prescott, AZ — also maintains a Worldwide Campus that offers a variety of programs to students on military bases and online.
 The 30 credit master of science degree in management information systems (MMIS) includes a total of 10 courses: seven core courses and three electives.
 Coursework includes change management and configuration control, information risk management, and global information and technology management.
 The curriculum does not include any capstone or thesis requirements.